 Identify one or more versioned layers to serve as your data source.

-For more information on working with data catalogs in the Workspace, see the Data User Guide.
+For more information on working with data catalogs in the Workspace, see the Data API.

 The Workspace provides map data based on the HERE Map Content specification.
 For more on the HERE Map Content catalog data structures, see the HERE Map Content Data Specification.